ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step03.md

 - How to use your IDE to rename source files
 - How to use VS Code's refactoring tools to rename classes

-_Note:_ The latter parts of this lab can be tedious an error prone.
+_Note:_ The latter parts of this lab can be tedious and error prone.
 However, being able to refactor a project like we are doing here is a good skill to learn.
 Classes sometimes need to be renamed because of a poor choice during initial development or a change in direction after development starts.
 Being able to move code around in an organized fashion without breaking things is important.

 ## The Tabbed Navigation Layout